Jechavarriacirino/CCOM4995-Fall2025-Janiel-Gabriel/challenge2-Kirby/Challenge2.md

 <h2>Making The Terrain</h2>
-<p>We encountered many technical faults when creating the terrain and we weren't quite able to complete this step with excellence... or at all.
-We'll portray the steps up until where we were unable to move forward.</p>
+<p>We encountered many technical faults when creating the terrain and we weren't quite able to complete this step as directed.
+We'll portray the workarounds we had to take to complete this part of the challenge.</p>
 <p>23.
 Download or convert a height map RAW file from anywhere, and place it into your Assets folder manually</p>
 <p>23.a.
 Please note that this step is done <em>outside</em> of Unity, in your file browser.</p>
 <p>24.
 In unity, generate a Terrain game object</p>